navidrome/website/content/en/docs/Usage/jukebox.md

 Jukebox mode will use MPV's **auto** device for playback if no device is given.

-One can supply an array of multiple devices under Jukebox.Devices:
+One can supply an array of multiple devices under `Jukebox.Devices` (note: this config option cannot be set as an environment variable):

 ```toml
 Jukebox.Devices = [